Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-11-Change-Detection.md

 Potential mitigation: We could have a configuration flag that allows us to switch between the two approaches for a specific resource.
 We'd make GET+PUT the default, explicitly configure all our existing resources as PUT-only, and migrate in a controlled fashion, prioritizing those resources where we know we have the most issues with the PUT-only approach.

-This will also allow us to leave problematic resources a PUT only if we find that it's difficult or cumbersome to use GET+PUT because of issues doing the comparison.
+This will also allow us to leave problematic resources using only PUT if we find that it's difficult or cumbersome to use GET+PUT because of issues doing the comparison.

 ### Violation of the DRY principle